Why foreign gold coins reach UK charity shops at all

 Mexican fifty pesos and the Latin American family

 The Mexican fifty-peso gold coin (1921 onwards) is one of the heaviest single gold coins a charity-shop team is likely to see.
 It contains 37.5g of fine gold at 90 per cent purity.
 The obverse shows the Mexican coat of arms (an eagle on a cactus eating a snake); the reverse shows the Winged Victory statue of Mexico City with two mountains behind.
-The coin is large in the hand, roughly the diameter of a fifty-pence piece, and noticeably heavy.
+Collectors call it the Centenario.
+At 37mm across and 41.67g gross it is larger and heavier than a fifty-pence piece, and the heft is unmistakable.
+Coins dated 1947 include large numbers of official restrikes made later to the original specification; they are genuine gold at full weight and are priced at bullion rather than by date.

 Mexican twenty-peso, ten-peso, five-peso and two-and-a-half-peso gold coins follow the same family of designs at proportionally smaller weights.
 The two-and-a-half-peso is small and easy to dismiss; weigh it on a kitchen scale before posting.
 Similar gold coins exist from across Latin America (Colombia, Peru, Chile, Cuba) at various purities; the Mexican issues are by far the most common in UK donations.